Odyseus/cinnamon_tools_docs/includes/01-usage.rst

             :title: Why I added this option?

             I created this option for one simple reason.
 So users can create and use their own localizations for the xlets that they install without the need to modify the files inside the repository nor to learn advanced use of ``git``.
             Users that want to perform more in depth changes to the xlets or even create their own xlets using the Cinnamon Tools repository as a *framework* should take full advantage of ``git``.
-It is *as simple* as creating their own fork of the repository, making any kind of changes in a separated branch, rebasing from the upstream repository's master branch when needed/wanted.
+It is *as simple* as creating their own fork of the repository, making any kind of changes in a separated branch, re-basing from the upstream repository's master branch when needed/wanted.

 - ``-i`` or ``--install-localizations``: Install xlets localizations after building xlets.